 Watching as a loved one nears death can be a challenging experience; however, you should try to offer your support to the dying person.
-No matter the cause of death - cancer, lung disease, or heart disease - the experience can be frightening and painful for both parties.
-Understanding the signs of approaching death can help you better deal with the situation and be better able to offer support.
+No matter the cause of death - cancer, heart disease, or other organs shutting down - the experience can be frightening and painful for both parties.
+Understanding the signs of approaching death can help you deal with the situation and be better able to offer support.

 Loss of Appetite